profbiyi/DSTI_DevOps_Project/README.md

 # DSTI_DevOps_Project
- Project to test devops knowledge as taught in class
+ Project to test devops knowledge as taught in class,